greenjam19/NSBE-SHPE-Hackathon-2024/Frontend/hackathon_front_end/docs/intro.md

 ## Core Mission

-* **Expose individuals from underrepresented communities to diverse and fulfilling career paths** they may not have previously considered.
+* **Expose individuals to diverse and fulfilling career paths** they may not have previously considered.
 * **Demystify the requirements and entry points** for these fields, making them more accessible and attainable.
 * **Collectively dismantle the systemic obstacles** that hinder equal access to opportunity and success.